tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 It is advised to learn from 10 to 30 new cards a day depending on your preference and the amount of time you have for Anki.
+One way to determine your organic limit is to start with 10 cards a day and see how it goes.
+Increase the daily amount if you feel like you can handle more.

 When it comes to how many cards you should make, there is no concrete number.
 There are people who make cards in advance on a weekend and slowly learn them on weekdays.
 Some people make cards and learn them right away.
-Some people learn the cards they already made on the next day.
+Some people learn the cards they have already made on the next day.
 What's important is that you always have sentences in your deck ready to be learned.

 Tags: guide